-individual freedom implied).
-Here there were significant differences between the Americans and Swedes, with the Swedes ($+2.32\pm3.48$) being much more favorably disposed to Big Government and with a smaller standard deviation than the Americans ($+0.54\pm4.44$).
-This was also as expected, given the cultural differences in attitudes toward government in America and Sweden.
+The Big Government vision was rated on average just positive at 0.97.
+Many found it appealing, but some found it abhorrent (probably because of the limits on individual freedom implied).
+Here there were significant differences between the Americans and Swedes, with the Swedes ( $\pm 2.32 \pm 3.48$ ) being much more favorably disposed to Big Government and with a smaller standard deviation than the Americans ( $\pm 0.54 \pm 4.44$ ).
+This also was as expected, given the cultural differences in attitudes toward government in America and Sweden.
 Swedes rated Big Government almost as highly as Star Trek.

-Finally, most of those surveyed found the Ecotopia vision "very positive" (at 5.81) some wildly so, some only mildly so, but very few (only about 7% of those surveyed) expressed a negative reaction to such a world.
+Finally, most of those surveyed found the Ecotopia vision "very positive" (at 5.81), some wildly so, some only mildly so; but very few (only about 7% of those surveyed) expressed a negative reaction to such a world.
 Swedes rated Ecotopia significantly higher than Americans, also as might be expected given cultural differences.

 Some other interesting patterns emerged from the survey.
 All of the visions had large standard deviations, but (especially if one looks at the frequency distributions) the Mad Max vision was consistently very negative and the Ecotopia vision was consistently very positive.
-Age and gender seemed to play a minor, but interesting role in how individuals rated the visions.
-Males rated Star Trek higher than females (mean=3.66 vs 1.90, p=0.0039).
-Males also rated Mad Max higher that females (-7.11 vs -8.20, p=0.0112).
+Age and gender seemed to play a minor but interesting role in how individuals rated the visions.
+Males rated Star Trek higher than females (mean = 3.66 vs. 1.90; p = .0039).
+Males also rated Mad Max higher that females (-7.11 vs. -8.20; p =.0112).
 The means were not significantly different by gender for either of the other two visions.
-Age was not significantly correlated with ranking for any of the visions, but the variance in ranking seemed to decrease somewhat with age, with younger participants showing a higher range of ratings than older participants.
+Age was not significantly correlated with ranking for any of the visions, but the variance in ranking seemed to decrease somewhat with age, with younger participants showing a broader range of ratings than older participants.

 Much more work is necessary to implement living democracy, and within that to create a truly shared vision of a desirable and sustainable future.
-This ongoing work needs to engage all members of society in a substantative dialogue about the future they desire and the policies and instruments necessary to bring it about.
+This ongoing work needs to engage all members of society in a substantive dialogue about the future they desire and the policies and instruments necessary to bring it about.
 Scientists are a critical stakeholder group to include in this dialogue.

 The future, at least to some extent, is amenable to design.
 As when building a house, a good plan or vision of what the house is intended to look like and how it will function is essential to building a coherent and useful structure.
 This design process needs to be informed by the reality of the situation-the nature of the complex, adaptive systems within which we are working-but it also needs to express our shared desires.
-In the future our knowledge about living systems will dramatically improve and we can achieve a true consilience among all the aspects of that knowledge.
+In the future, our knowledge about living systems will dramatically improve and we can achieve a true consilience among all the aspects of that knowledge.
 This will help us understand the constraints within which the design process must work.
 But we also need to involve our imagination, creativity, and ability to envision in order to design as useful and beautiful a world as we can within those constraints.